Compression Approaches for the Regularized Solutions of Linear Systems from Large-Scale Inverse Problems: Abstract

 \section{Abstract}

-We introduce and compare new compression approaches for obtaining regularized solutions of large linear systems which are commonly encountered in large scale inverse problems.
-We first describe how to approximate matrix vector operations with a large matrix through a matrix of smaller size, by borrowing from ideas used in wavelet image compression.
-Next, we describe and compare approaches based on the use of the low rank SVD factorization, which can result in further size reductions.
-We show some analytical results concerning the different methods and illustrate the application of the different approaches using a very large linear system from a Geotomography application, where we obtain significant compression gains with our methods, while still resolving the main features of the solutions.
+We introduce and compare new compression approaches to obtain regularized solutions of large linear systems which are commonly encountered in large scale inverse problems.
+We first describe how to approximate matrix vector operations with a large matrix through a sparser matrix with fewer nonzero elements, by borrowing from ideas used in wavelet image compression.
+Next, we describe and compare approaches based on the use of the low rank SVD, which can result in further size reductions.
+We describe how to obtain the approximate low rank SVD of the original matrix using the sparser wavelet compressed matrix.
+Some analytical results concerning the various methods are presented and the results of the proposed techniques are illustrated using both synthetic data and a very large linear system from a seismic tomography application, where we obtain significant compression gains with our methods, while still resolving the main features of the solutions.